buildspace/buildspace-nft-course-starter/README.md

 2. Run `npm run start` to start the project
 3. Start coding!

-### **Questions?**
+### **Updating Contract?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/courses/CO961ddb5f-f428-4608-9949-a9a2f461eb3f) and link your Discord account so you can get access to helpful channels and your instructor!
+Each time you modify your contract and then deploy to Network, then you need to update contract Address,  abi file on src/utils folder and redeploy this app to server.